ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 Verifiable computing that can be described as verifiably secure enables a computer to offload the computation of some function to other perhaps untrusted clients, while maintaining verifiable, and thus secure, results.
 The other clients evaluate the function and return the result with a proof that the computation of the function was carried out correctly.
 The proof is not absolute but is dependent on the validity of the security assumptions used in the proof.
 For example, a blockchain consensus algorithm where the proof of computation is the nonce of a block.
 Someone inspecting the block can assume with virtual certainty that the results are correct because the number of computational nodes that agreed on the outcome of the same computation is defined as sufficient for the consensus outcome to be secure in the consensus algorithm’s mathematical proof of security.

 Gennaro, Rosario; Gentry, Craig; Parno, Bryan (31 August 2010).
 Non-Interactive Verifiable Computing: Outsourcing Computation to Untrusted Workers.
 CRYPTO 2010. doi:10.1007/978-3-642-14623-7_25

+## 1.2 Typographical Conventions

+### 1.2.1 Requirement Ids

+A requirement is uniquely identified by an unique ID composed of its requirement level followed by a requirement number, as per convention **[RequirementLevelRequirementNumber]**.
+There are four requirement levels that are coded in requirement ids as per below convention:

+**[R]** - The requirement level for requirements which IDs start with the letter _R_ is to be interpreted as **MUST** as described in RFC2119. \
+**[D]** - The requirement level for requirements which IDs start with the letter _D_ is to be interpreted as **SHOULD** as described in RFC2119.

+Note that requirements are uniquely numbered in ascending order within each requirement level.

+Example : It should be read that [R1] is an absolute requirement of the specification whereas [D1] is a recommendation.

 -------